nufailtd/budget-gcp/README.md

 You should almost always observe this when deploying production workloads.
 Our choices have been deliberately made to cut down costs and sacrifice a number of features and some best practices to achieve our goal.
 However our efforts to extract maximum value from our resources have also led to some new and  interesting discoveries.
-Share your experience of deploying on Google Cloud Platform on a budget, which issues were encountered and what improvements can be made.
+Head on  over to this [repo](../../../terraform-budget-gcp) to create the infrastructure and share your experience of deploying on Google Cloud Platform on a budget, which issues were encountered and what improvements can be made.
+Head over to this repo to create the